LungFun/3d-LDA/README.md

 	(c) gibbs-lda: copy of the origin gibbs-lda: http://gibbslda.sourceforge.net/

-        (D) lda-c : copy of https://github.com/blei-lab/lda-c: an implementation if variational EM for LDA
+        (D) lda-c : copy of https://github.com/blei-lab/lda-c: an implementation of variational EM for LDA

         (E) topic_over_time: copy of https://github.com/ahmaurya/topics_over_time: an implementation of A Non-Markov Continuous-Time Model of Topical Trends.

 (2) data sets are about tv programs watched by user.

-	use LDA to cluster tv programs in family
+	Use LDA to cluster tv programs in family.

-	This is to find family interests of tv programs
+	This is to find family interests of tv programs.

-	when use lda-gibbs-couple, when use tv program, tv time, tv channels as 3dimesion vector.
-And we set their hyper-parameter phi as 0.2,0.1,0.2, alpha as 0.2, and k as 15,8,15, max iteration 100, we get the following results:
+	When using lda-gibbs-couple, treat tv program, tv time, tv channels as 3dimesion vector.

+        And we set their hyper-parameter phi as 0.2,0.1,0.2,

+                                       alpha as 0.2,

+                                       and k as 15,8,15,

+            max iteration 100, we get the following results:

 	(A) programs clusters: